 - Frost.
 If you can actually see that frost has accumulated on the exterior of the pipe, it’s a clue that the pipe may be frozen.

 - Nothing comes out.
 If you turn on a faucet and only get a trickle or no water at all, the pipe may be frozen.

 - Temperature.
 When you know the temperature outdoors is going to fall below 32°F, it’s time to take precautions to protect vulnerable pipes.

 - Odd smells.
 If you smell a strange odor coming from a drain, it may signal that the pipe is partially or completely blocked.

 What should you do if you suspect you have a frozen pipe?

 Once aware that a pipe may be frozen, the best course of action is to act quickly to thaw it out before it bursts and causes extensive damage to your home.
 The American Red Cross offers some DIY tips for thawing frozen pipes, but if you feel uncomfortable tackling the job yourself, a licensed professional plumber can assess the risk and handle the task for you.

 Whether you have a frozen pipe emergency on your hands or just need a regular repair, a trusted plumber is a valuable asset.
 Howell Services, serving the Fort Bend area, understands the importance of providing quality, trusted plumbing service.
-We are fully licensed, insured and bonded, and offer competitive pricing and a 100% Satisfaction Guarantee.
-Call today to schedule your repair service or a comprehensive plumbing inspection.
+We are fully licensed, insured, and bonded, and offer competitive pricing and a 100% Satisfaction Guarantee.
+Call today to schedule your repair service or comprehensive plumbing inspection.